 After a public comment period, the Agency for Health Care Administration (AHCA) submitted two waiver applications to the Center for Medicaid and Medicare Services, (CMS), the federal agency responsible for administering Medicaid.
 In 2013 CMS granted approval under both to provide HCBS through the Statewide Medicaid Long -Term Care Program.
 (Hereafter the “LTC Waiver”).

 In 2016 AHCA requested a five (5) year renewal of both the 1915(b) and (c) waivers to continue its LTC Waiver.
 The 1915 (b) renewal application provided a program description, including access standards and a monitoring plan.
-This document also included a helpful list of the acronyms/and abbreviations used throughout the waiver, which is also included in the Appendix.12
+This document also included a helpful list of the acronyms and abbreviations used throughout the waiver, which is included in the Appendix.12

 The 1915 (c) renewal application, a 233-page document, reiterated the goals.
 It also included detailed descriptions of the services to be offered, the case management process for developing a care plan, and other procedures designed to ensure that due process is protected.

-CMS approved the renewal requests, including approval of an annual enrollment cap of 62,500 for each year of the waiver.15 The waiver applications, which contain multiple terms and conditions, are posted online16 and cited throughout this Guide.
-Advocates should be familiar with these documents, as they provide extensive detail describing how the State will operate the Program and form the basis for the federal government’s approval of the Waiver.17
+On December 19, 2016, CMS approved the renewal requests, including approval of an annual number of unduplicated recipients of 62,500 for each year of the waiver.14 The waiver applications, which contain multiple terms and conditions, are posted online15 and cited throughout this Guide.
+Advocates should be familiar with these documents, as they provide extensive detail describing how the State will operate the Program and form the basis for the federal government’s approval of the Waiver and the amendment request.16

 Thus, AHCA is ultimately responsible for ensuring that the LTC Waiver complies with all aspects of federal and state law, including the promulgation of appropriate administrative rules, and development of contracts between AHCA and the Plans that accurately reflect federal and state statutes and regulations.

-AHCA administers the waiver in partnership with, the Department of Elder Affairs (DOEA), which maintains the statewide wait list for the LTC Waiver and assists with enrollment.20 The Department of Children and Families (DCF) is responsible for determining financial eligibility.21
+AHCA administers the waiver in partnership with, the Department of Elder Affairs (DOEA), which maintains the statewide wait list for the LTC Waiver and assists with enrollment.19 The Department of Children and Families (DCF) is responsible for determining financial eligibility.20

-In 2017, state legislation was passed directing AHCA to consolidate three other adult HCBS waiver populations (Project AIDS Care, Traumatic Brain and Spinal Cord and Adult Cystic Fibrosis) into managed care.
-Pursuant to the statue, individuals from each of those waivers were transitioned into the LTC Waiver in January 2018.23
+In 2017, state legislation was passed directing AHCA to consolidate three additional adult HCBS waiver populations (Project AIDS Care, Traumatic Brain and Spinal Cord and Adult Cystic Fibrosis) into the Long-term Care (LTC) Waiver.
+Pursuant to the statue, individuals from each of those waivers were transitioned into the LTC Waiver in January 2018.22